austintgriffith/burner-wallet/README.md

 clevis test full
 ```

-Take a look at `tests/clevis.js`, the `metamask()` function in particular to give your MetaMask accounts some ETH when you run the full test.
+Take a look at `tests/clevis.js`, the `metamask()` function in particular, to give your MetaMask accounts some ETH when you run the full test.